In today's uncertain times, it is the perfect moment to reflect on how you have been living your life.

 Instead of judging what others do, learn from them.

-But we had traveled a lot so we contacted our local adventure gear store to see if we could speak about our travels at one of their presentation nights.
+And then we took a chance and contacted our local adventure gear store to see if we could speak about our travels at one of their presentation nights.

 They let us speak and we loved it.
 That lit a spark in us to make speaking a part of our future.